PassiveLemon/lemonix/README.md

 - Images updated Oct 29, 2024.

 ## Install
-There is an install script and install guide in [/other](https://github.com/passivelemon/lemonix/tree/master/other) to aid in installation.
+There is an install script and install guide in [/other](https://github.com/passivelemon/lemonix/tree/master/other) to aid in installation and setup.